DataDog/documentation/content/en/tracing/security/agent_span_modification.md

 ## Resource filtering

 The Agent can be configured to exclude a specific resource from traces sent by the Agent to Datadog.
 To prevent the submission of specific resources, use the `ignore_resources` setting in the `datadog.yaml` file .
-This setting enables the creation of a list containing one or more regular expressions, which instructs the Agent to filter out traces based on their resource name.
+Then create a list of one or more regular expressions, specifying which resources the Agent will filter out based on their resource name.

 If you are running in a containerized environment, set `DD_APM_IGNORE_RESOURCES` on the container with the Datadog Agent instead.
 See the [Docker APM Agent environment variables][4] for details.